v5ma/v5ma.github.io/starters/readme.md

     </script>
 ```
 Define the Scene
-Define your A-Frame scene and apply the `light-in-ar` component to the relevant entities:
+Define your A-Frame scene and apply the `lights-in-ar` component to the relevant entities:
 ```
 <body>
     <a-scene xr-mode-ui="XRMode: xr">